masonmill/masonmill/README.md

 ### Hi, I'm Mason 👋

-I'm a Computer Science student at Michigan interested in operating systems, distributed systems, and networking.
+I'm a CS student interested in software systems.
+I am currently taking EECS 482 at UMich.

 Want to get in touch?
 Contact me at [masonmil@umich.edu](masonmil@umich.edu) or message me on [LinkedIn](https://www.linkedin.com/in/masonmil)!